TextMaster's Developer Documentation

 Signature

 Warning: TextMaster discourages using the signature strategy to authenticate production applications to the API.
-Clients should use OAuth2 Apps instead.
+Clients should use instead.

 Signature is an authentication strategy that requires the client to compute a signature hash based on the user's pair of API keys.
 The signature is only valid for 5 minutes after its creation.